Moulden

 Moulden faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.5%, significantly lower than the SA4 region average of 31.3%.
 Bachelor degrees are most common at 8.2%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.5%).
-Vocational credentials are held by 46.5% of residents aged 15+, with advanced diplomas at 7.7% and certificates at 38.8%.
-Educational participation is high, with 40.8% currently enrolled in formal education.
+Vocational credentials are prevalent, with 46.5% of residents aged 15+ holding such qualifications - advanced diplomas comprise 7.7% and certificates make up 38.8%.
+Educational participation is high at 40.8%, including 16.8% in primary education, 12.6% in secondary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education